OJ Simpson’s story gripped the world: A timeline of his fall from grace

 OJ Simpson’s fall from grace: The NFL superstar turned murder suspect and convicted kidnapper

-He overcame childhood illness to become a football legend, but when he was charged with murdering his ex-wife and her lover, his very name divided America
+He overcame childhood illness to become a football legend, but when he was charged with murdering his ex-wife and her friend, his very name divided America

-Twenty-nine years ago, in 1995, the world was gripped by what the US media called “the trial of the century”, in which American football star and actor OJ Simpson was accused of murdering his former wife, Nicole Brown Simpson and her lover, Ron Goldman.
+Twenty-nine years ago, in 1995, the world was gripped by what the US media called “the trial of the century”, in which American football star and actor OJ Simpson was accused of murdering his former wife, Nicole Brown Simpson, and her friend Ron Goldman.
 They had been viciously stabbed to death.

 Simpson was a superstar of sport and screen in the US, but in the UK what really made him famous was the live television coverage of police chasing his car through the streets of Los Angeles – as viewers were stunned by a celebrity becoming a wanted man.

-Other drivers got out of their cars to cheer him on, in what became a real-life highlight of television history.
+Other drivers got out of their cars to cheer him on, in what became an iconic real-life highlight of television history.

 After 60 miles, the chase ended at Simpson’s mansion, and he was later charged with the double murder.

-The story of how the American hero was suspected of turning into a villain played out dramatically in court, in one of the most notorious trials in 20th-century America.
+The story of how the American hero was suspected of turning into a villain played out dramatically in court, in one of the most notorious trials to be held in 20th-century America.

-In a sensational ending to the trial, Simpson was cleared of the murders – but 13 years later, in 2008, he was convicted of 12 counts of armed robbery and of kidnapping two sports memorabilia dealers at gunpoint in a Las Vegas hotel, for which he spent nine years in prison.
+In a sensational ending to the trial, Simpson was cleared of both murders, but 13 years later, in 2008, he was convicted of 12 counts of armed robbery and involvement in the kidnapping of two sports memorabilia dealers at gunpoint in a Las Vegas hotel, for which he spent nine years in prison.

-Simpson, who has now died aged 76 of prostate cancer, was one of the best and most popular American football players of all time.
+Simpson, who has died aged 76 of prostate cancer, was one of the greatest and most popular American football players of all time.

 Nicknamed “The Juice”, Orenthal James Simpson was born in San Francisco on 9 July 1947.
-He was diagnosed with rickets, caused by a lack of vitamin D, when he was just two years old, and he wore leg braces for three years.
+He was diagnosed with rickets, caused by a lack of vitamin D, when he was just two, and he wore leg braces for three years.

-When he was 13, he joined a street gang but eventually channelled his energy into athletics, and was admitted to the University of Southern California as a halfback in American football.
+When he was 13, he joined a street gang, but he eventually channelled his energy into athletics, and was admitted to the University of Southern California as a halfback in American football.
 There, he won the Heisman Trophy as college football’s top player.

 In 1967 Simpson married his first wife, Marguerite, and they had three children, including one who drowned in the family’s swimming pool at the age of two in 1979, the year the couple divorced.